 I work with authors to improve their books, helping them hone their ideas, and make sure their own voices are heard clearly.
 I've contracted with small publishers in addition to individual clients looking for help in making tough decisions on final drafts, using my experience as a journalist, book reviewer, and book review magazine editor.
 I enjoy working closely with authors, who often tell me that I truly understand their message and their voice.

-I help provide tools for the growing numbers of independently published authors worldwide, including guides for members and a quarterly magazine.
-I also produce a weekly broadcast for the Alliance and host my own monthly IndieVoices broadcast.
+I help provide tools for the growing numbers of independently published authors worldwide.
+I produce a weekly podcast for the Alliance and host my own weekly show, interviewing inspirational indie authors.

 Supervised, assigned, and edited the work of more than 150 freelance reviewers, editors, and bloggers for monthly print magazine and daily website devoted to books from independent publishers, ranging from self-published work and small publishing houses to larger publishers and university presses.
 Established review and commentary style, tone, and voice.
 Public speaker and analyst on indie publishing.
 I hosted a monthly podcast, IndieVoices, in partnership with Interlochen Public Radio, in which I delivered commentaries and interviewed publishers and authors.
 Newsroom leader and mentor to editorial staff and freelance writers.

 Peggy Caserta, founder of the famous Haight-Ashbury hippie boutique Mnasidika, and lover and girlfriend of Janis Joplin, was a Louisiana homecoming queen turned airsick stewardess who eventually landed in 1960s San Francisco and set up shop.
 Her store was a hang-out for The Grateful Dead and Big Brother and the Holding Company; it was where Wes Wilson’s posters hung and Bill Graham sold concer... read more